santanam23/React-Portfolio/README.md

 # React-Portfolio

   ## Description
   In this repository, we focus on creating a react-app style website.
 We are creating a react portfolio style single page format.
 We are using components and NavTabs to organize the code.
 We are also decompressing the information by using npm build.
+Link to website [https://santanam23.github.io/]React-Portfolio/
   ## Table of Contents
   * [Installation](#installation)